ivanslapnicar/Data-Clustering-in-Julia.jl/README.md

 # Data Clustering in Julia

-Lecture notebooks for the short course/tutorial on data clustering.
+Lecture notebooks on data clustering.

-The tutorial is given at SoftCOM 2021, September 23-25, 2021.

 Notebooks are written in [Julia](https://julialang.org) using [Pluto.jl](https://github.com/fonsp/Pluto.jl).

+Notebooks have been used in:
+* Tutorial given at SoftCOM, September 2021.
+* SEA-EU Virtual Course at University of Malta, September 2021.

 ## Viewing the notebooks